Global Affairs Canada: What are the lessons?

 5. While Article 9 of the VCDR does not require the PNG declaration to be accompanied with reasons from the RS would it not be preferable for reasons to be given, together with an expectation that the SS will take actions against the returned diplomat.
 Failure to take such action against the diplomat would result in a justified opinion by the RS that the SS does not take these misdeeds by its diplomats abroad seriously, resulting in loss of reputation by SS.

-6. When Canada (or any other State) takes such actions against errant diplomats or other staff, it tends to bolster the morale of the diplomat cadre as it ‘weeds out’ those in the cadre that who not adhering to the professional standards expected of diplomats.
+6. When Canada (or any other State) takes such actions against errant diplomats or other staff, it tends to bolster the morale of the diplomat cadre as it ‘weeds out’ those in the cadre who do not adhere to the professional standards expected of diplomats.
 In turn, this allows the State to attract and retain better staff, thus raising the level of diplomacy internationally.

 1. Without prejudice to their privileges and immunities, it is the duty of all persons enjoying such privileges and immunities to respect the laws and regulations of the receiving State.
 They also have a duty not to interfere in the internal affairs of that State.